SushiLab/IMB_Amplicon_Pipeline/README.md

 ## How to run the pipeline:
 ### Dependencies

 There are some tools that need to be installed upfront to run the pipeline.
-They can be wrapped into a conda environment though:
+They can be wrapped into a conda environment:

 ```
-$ cat metab-pipe.yml
+$ cat environment.yaml
 	name: metab-pipe
 	channels:
 	  - conda-forge